AmgiOS/babyfeed-privacy/terms.md

 ⚖️ **Disputes resolved in Paris, France (or your local courts)**
 📧 **Questions? amgiosdev@gmail.com**

-**By using BabyFeed, you agree to these Terms.**
+**By using FeedEase, you agree to these Terms.**

 ---

-© 2025 BabyFeed - Mickael Akim Gauthier
+© 2025 FeedEase - Mickael Akim Gauthier
 All rights reserved.

 **Last updated: January 20, 2025**